-> To run the script, open a terminal and go to the directory containing the script and execute it from there.
+To run the script, open a terminal, go to the directory containing the script, and execute it from there.

 Declare Private Data Access

-Starting with iOS 10, you must statically declare access to private user data, such as address book and device location, before submitting your app to the App Store.
-Each declaration requires adding a key and a purpose string in your app's
+Starting with iOS 10 you should statically declare access to private user data such as address book and device location before submitting your app to the App Store.
+Each declaration requires adding a key and a purpose string in your app

 The following shows the required SDK for iOS data access declarations.
 You can use the recommended

-Info.plist, or you can choose strings that are appropriate to your app.
+Info.plist, or you can choose strings that are appropriate for your app.

 <key>NSLocationWhenInUseUsageDescription</key> <string>This is needed to determine your current location</string>